 Art File: Your child's artwork will be placed in file folders found in the classroom area.
-Please make sure this file is checked on a regular basis.
+Please make sure this file is checked regularly.

 Cubbies: Documents which are considered personal will be sealed and attached to your child's cubby.